Tag Archives: Hong Kong horror film

 Zhihong allows his bondage fantasies to get out of hand

-Starting with mondo-style footage of live snakes having their gall bladders cut out, this film is sordid and repellant in many ways, but it is well shot and lit, juggling its exploitative components expertly.
+Starting with mondo-style footage of live snakes having their gall bladders cut out, this film is sordid and repellent in many ways, but it is well shot and lit, juggling its exploitative components expertly.
 Bondage fantasies, scenes of Zhihong letting monitor lizards scratch his latest tied-up female victim, a set piece involving an abusive character chopping up snakes for real with a sword before he’s constricted to death by a huge python, plus other grindhouse elements, show how this movie set its sights on offending and disturbing its viewers, a goal it obviously succeeded in achieving with sleazy ease.

 Zhihong lets monitor lizards attack one of his captives